 Isabel Abad (Jaen, Spain) - mineralogy

-New: Toward a sustainable human future (Earth 159)-Projects
+Freshman seminar: Toward a sustainable human future (Earth159)

 Global Change Curriculum and Minor (2004)

-A dedicated sampling laboratory is equipped with separation and preparation equipment (5553 CCL).
-Other departmental facilities offer stable and radiogenic isotope analysis, ICP and other geochemical facilities.
-Extensive technical support is available for all these facilities.
+A dedicated laboratory is equipped with mineral separation and preparation equipment, and includes a Coulter counter (5553 CCL).
+Shared departmental facilities offer extensive stable and radiogenic isotope capabilities, including Ar chronology, and other geochemical approaches.
+Technical support is available for all these facilities.

 A selection of work in our research group is below.

 Haines, S, Lynch, E, Mulch, A, Valley, J, van der Pluijm, B, 2016.
 Meteoric fluid infiltration in crustal-scale normal fault systems as indicated by δ18O and δ2H geochemistry, and Ar dating of neoformed clays in brittle fault rocks.
 Lithosphere, 8, 587-600. doi 10.1130/L483.1

 Pana, DI, van der Pluijm, BA, 2015.
 Orogenic pulses in the Alberta Rocky Mountains: Radiometric dating of fault gouge from major thrusts and comparison with the regional tectono-stratigraphic record.
 Geol Soc Amer Bull 127, 480-502. doi:10.1130/B31069.1.

 Fitz-Diaz, E., van der Pluijm B., 2013.
 Fold dating: A new Ar/Ar illite dating application to constrain the age of deformation in shallow crustal rocks.
 J Struct Geol, 54, 174-179.